lxgrf/barrybot/MIGRATION_NOTES.md

 ## Backward Compatibility

 The changes are **not backward compatible** with discord.py 1.x.
 This is a full migration to 2.x.
+Additionally, the `NoMoreItems` exception has been removed in discord.py 2.x.
+Ensure that your code handles cases where this exception was previously used.

 ## Benefits of Migration